‘Today, people did not look at me the same way’: In Delhi, a conversation with an Afghan friend

-“The only difference between them and us is that we managed to escape alive,” said a friend who very special to me as she kept her gaze intact on this one dying tree amidst a shadow of greenery.
+“The only difference between them and us is that we managed to escape alive,” said a friend very special to me as she kept her gaze intact on this one dying tree amidst a shadow of greenery.

 It was 4.17 pm on Monday as we sat on the same makeshift bench at the same park in Delhi’s Lajpat Nagar neighbourhood where we had met ten months before.
 Drops of sweat drenched my white kurta as the scorching August heat spared nobody.
 But that did not matter to the girl in her late 20s sitting across from me.
 Nothing much mattered to her anymore, actually.
 Only the ageing tree did.